 With multiple award wins and a 90% success rate on all criminal cases, Benjamin Leonardo – The Defenders is home to some of the best criminal lawyers in Sydney.

-If you or someone you know is facing charges relating to larceny, please do not hesitate to schedule a FREE first consultation with our expert criminal defence lawyers, where we can effectively assess your case and accurately advise you on the penalties that you may face.
+If you or someone you know is facing charges relating to larceny, please do not hesitate to schedule a consultation with our expert criminal defence lawyers, where we can effectively assess your case and accurately advise you on the penalties that you may face.

 Alternatively, if you are facing allegations of larceny, you have the option to plead not guilty.
 In this instance, it is up to the Police to prove beyond reasonable doubt that you are guilty of the crime as set out in section 114 of the Crimes Act 1900.
 If the Police can successfully prove this beyond reasonable doubt, it is likely you will have one of the above penalties imposed on you.